 - Are there brochures or other printed material I can have?
 What websites do you recommend?

 Don't hesitate to ask other questions.

 What to expect from your doctor

 Your health care provider is likely to ask many questions, including:

 - Have the symptoms been continuous or occasional?

 - Does anything else seem to make the symptoms worse?

 - Is there anything that seems to improve the symptoms?

-- Is there a family history of heart problems?
+- Is there a family history of congenital heart defects?